rgriff23/rgriff23.github.io/_posts/2018-08-01-insight-python-whale.md

 ### Connecticut Whale (NWHL)

-I signed a [contract](https://www.theicegarden.com/2018/7/10/17553146/connecticut-whale-sign-randi-griffin-sarah-hughson-re-sign-hanna-beattie-team-korea-free-agency) with the Whale, so I am officially a professional ice hockey player now.
-I have no idea what my role will be on this roster, but I am prepared for anything, even riding the pine!
+I signed a [contract](https://www.theicegarden.com/2018/7/10/17553146/connecticut-whale-sign-randi-griffin-sarah-hughson-re-sign-hanna-beattie-team-korea-free-agency) with the Whale, so I am officially a professional ice hockey player!
+I have no idea what my role will be on this roster, but I am prepared for anything, even riding the pine.
 I'm just happy to be skating for another year.
 My personal keys for success this season:

 - Health and fitness first
 - Hit the singles